20 Best Podcasts in Spanish: Improve Your Listening Skills

 The podcasts are presented in Spanish by native speakers, so there is no need to worry about poor pronunciation or confusing grammar.

-Why we like it
+Why We like it

-CNN en español podcast is essentially repetition of the news cycle that listeners hear throughout the day.
+CNN en español podcast is essentially a repetition of the news cycle that listeners hear throughout the day.

-Listening to a credible news source about Latin America is not only informative, but also helps a great deal with language learning.
+Listening to a credible news source about Latin America is not only informative but also helps a great deal with language learning.

 11. Audiria (Beginner to intermediate)